Honors and Awards

 Each year the graduating senior with the highest cumulative GPA is named Valedictorian of the graduating class.
 The Valedictorian serves as class representative for receiving the GLS bachelor’s degree at All-University Commencement.
 The graduating senior with the second highest cumulative GPA is named Banner Bearer of the graduating class, and processes at both the GLS Baccalaureate Ceremony and All-University Commencement.

-Global Awards & Fellowships
+Global Awards and Fellowships

 Global awards are competitive fellowships or scholarships intended to support outstanding students in their academic and professional endeavors.
 The Office of Global Awards supports undergraduate students applying for over 25 merit-based fellowships, scholarships, and educational opportunities.
-Interested students should refer to the fellowship options coordinated through NYU or consult with the Assistant Director of Advising & Academic Excellence in the Liberal Studies Advising Center.
+Interested students should refer to the fellowship options coordinated through NYU or consult with the Assistant Director of Advising and Academic Excellence in the Liberal Studies Advising Center.

 Leadership and Service Awards